-A fraction $\mu \in [0,1]$ of consumers are sufficiently sophisticated to be able to observe firm i's security, σ_i , and fully incorporate the security risk into their decision-making.
-The remaining $1 - \mu$ of consumers are naive about the risk and ignore it when choosing a firm (formally, they behave as if L = 0) but still suffer in the event of a breach.
-This parameterization allows us to apply the model to various kinds of market.
-In business-to-business (B2B) markets, where the "consumers" are themselves firms, technology purchasing decisions will often be made by a dedicated IT team that understands and prioritizes security (μ is relatively large).
-Moreover, B2B markets are generally organized around price competition rather than the ad-funded business model.
-In contrast, business-to-consumer (B2C) markets are likely to have less savvy customers (μ small, or even zero) and may involve either price competition or ad-funded business models.
+A fraction $\mu \in [0, 1]$ of consumers are sufficiently sophisticated to be able to observe firm i's security, $\sigma_i$ , and incorporate the security risk into their decision-making.
+The remaining $1 - \mu$ of consumers are naive about the risk and ignore it when choosing a firm (formally, they behave as if L = 0), but still suffer in the event of a breach for the purpose of evaluating welfare.

-Timing and equilibrium The timing is the following: in the first stage, firms simultaneously choose their investment level σ_i , observed by both firms and by savvy consumers.
+Timing and equilibrium The timing is the following: in the first stage, firms simultaneously choose their investment level $\sigma_i$ , observed by both firms and by savvy consumers.
 In the second stage, firms choose their prices (in the pricing regime).
-In the third stage, consumers choose which firm to patronize.
+In the third stage, consumers choose a firm.
 In the fourth stage, hackers facing each firm observe its security and market share before deciding whether to attack.
-We look for subgame perfect equilibria.

-For quick reference, Table 1 summarises the main parameters and variables of the model.
-In order to focus on interior solutions throughout the paper, we assume that k is large enough, and that $4\Delta > L\mu$.
+We look for symmetric subgame perfect equilibria.
+In order to focus on interior solutions throughout the paper, we assume that k is large enough, and that $4\Delta > L\mu$ .